Pulover/PuloversMacroCreator/Documentation/Faq.md

 ### Can I play other Macros while Timer is running?

 Although the Timer is limited to run one Macro at a time, you can still activate the other Hotkeys by checking the *Always Active* option or right-clicking the TrayMenu icon and selecting **Play**.
+The [SetTimer](Commands/Set_Timer.html) command is more flexible.

 ### Can I save my Macros as EXE to run on any computer?